 Areas of research strength include applied pedology, nutrient cycling and management, environmental soil science, soil remediation and reclamation, soil biology, soil chemistry, soil fertility, soil physics and hydrology, soil-plant interactions.

-Adl, Sina: Professor (Department Head).
+Adl, Sina: Professor.
 Soil microbial ecology, soil protists and micro-invertebrates, soil food webs

 Bedard-Haughn, Angela: Associate Professor (Graduate Chair).
 Applied pedology, soil carbon and nitrogen dynamics, wetland soils

 Farrell, Rich: Associate Professor & University of Saskatchewan Agriculture Research Chair.
 Environmental agronomy, soil analytical chemistry, greenhouse gas production/mitigation, biodegradation/bioremediation, phytoremediation - Note: on Sabbatical leave July 1, 2014 - June 30, 2015

 Germida, Jim: Professor & Vice Provost-Faculty Relations.
 Soil microbiology; microbial biodiversity and community dynamics of microorganisms in agro-ecosystems